-Maritime Training Academy provide specialist, expert training to marine professionals and in recent years have expanded their training portfolio across several sectors of the maritime industry, from Superyachts to Shipping and Marine Surveying.
-They offer a number of diploma and certificate courses suitable for shore-based roles such as Superyacht Management, Superyacht Project Management, Refit & Newbuilding, Superyacht Surveying and Yacht Brokerage, as well as courses in Marine Insurance Claims and Maritime Law.
-These courses can be completed via distance learning with diploma students required to sit a written examination once they have passed their assignments.
+Maritime Training Academy (MTA) specialises in providing expert training to marine professionals.
+In recent years, their training portfolio has expanded across multiple sectors of the maritime industry, encompassing superyachts, shipping, and marine surveying.
+They offer a selection of diploma and certificate courses suitable for shoreside roles, including Superyacht Management, Superyacht Project Management, Refit & Newbuilding, Superyacht Surveying, Yacht Brokerage, as well as courses in Marine Insurance Claims and Maritime Law.
+These courses can be conveniently completed through distance learning, with diploma students required to pass written examinations after finishing their assignments.

 MTA’s courses can prove particularly valuable for those aspiring to work in specific areas of the maritime industry or aiming to enhance their knowledge and responsibilities within certain roles.
 They are also beneficial for individuals who collaborate with particular aspects of the industry and require a solid working understanding, such as Maritime Law.
 While having a working knowledge of the industry is advantageous for all courses, it is not a prerequisite.

 While pursuing additional courses can equip them with specialised knowledge and open up career opportunities, it is important to note that diplomas and short courses do not always guarantee employment in their desired field.
 Many companies still prioritise hands-on experience in these areas.